Language Requirement: None

 Program Overview

-You will engage with local NGOs and other organizations on critical topics in global development, legal advocacy, and ethnic diversity.
-The curriculum examines race, ethnicity, and identity, particularly within East African and diasporic contexts, deepening students' understanding of cultural diversity and shared global challenges.
+Students will engage with local NGOs and other organizations on critical topics in global development, legal advocacy, and ethnic diversity.
+The curriculum examines race, gender, ethnicity, and identity, particularly within East African and diasporic contexts, deepening students' understanding of cultural diversity and shared global challenges.

-Students will participate in community service, interactive workshops with local leaders, and meaningful exchanges with Tanzanian youth.
-You will also have a unique opportunity to stay as a group at the United African Alliance Community Center to further learn from local leaders and immerse yourself in local culture through workshops on topics such as African art, community service projects, and dialogue sessions.
-Excursions to Tarangire National Park and a hike to the first camp on Mount Kilimanjaro provide adventure and context, enriching the overall experience.
+Students will participate in collaborative projects, interactive workshops with local leaders, and meaningful exchanges with Tanzanian youth.
+Students will also learn basic Kiswahili.
+Students will also have a unique opportunity to stay as a group at the United African Alliance Community Center (UAACC) to further learn from local leaders and immerse yourself in local culture through workshops on topics such as African art, community service projects, and dialogue sessions.
+Excursions to surrounding national parks will provide adventure and context, enriching the overall experience.

 Dates and Deadlines